top of page

 Ming Dynasty Great Wall and Beacon Towers in Jinshanling Section, Photo by Gucheng.

-One year later, the nomadic regime wanted to send their captured Emperor Zhu Qizhen back.
+One year later, the nomadic regime expressed their intention to send back the captured Emperor Zhu Qizhen.

 But the new Jingtai Emperor didn't want to give back the throne, so he tried to refuse.